vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 ``` ruby deploy.rb
 . . .

 set :backup_path, "/home/#{fetch(:deploy_user)}/Backup"

 . . .
 ```

-If you're new to Capistrano, feel free to read my posts explaining [how to configure it](http://vladigleba.com/blog/2014/04/04/deploying-rails-apps-part-5-configuring-capistrano/) and [how to write custom tasks](http://vladigleba.com/blog/2014/04/10/deploying-rails-apps-part-6-writing-capistrano-tasks/).
+(If this is all new to you, feel free to read my posts explaining [how to configure Capistrano](http://vladigleba.com/blog/2014/04/04/deploying-rails-apps-part-5-configuring-capistrano/) and [how to write Capistrano tasks](http://vladigleba.com/blog/2014/04/10/deploying-rails-apps-part-6-writing-capistrano-tasks/) to quickly get up to speed.)

 And with that, our backup functionality is complete.
 You'll now have a backup of your database stored on a secondary VPS every 24 hours without you having to lift a finger!
 And it even notifies you if it fails!